stfc/PSyclone/doc/dynamo0p3.rst

 Boundary Conditions
 -------------------

-In the dynamo0.3 API, boundary conditions for a field can be enforced by the algorithm developer by calling a particular Kernel called ``enforce_bc_type``.
-This kernel takes a field as input and applies boundary conditions.
+In the dynamo0.3 API, boundary conditions for a field or LMA operator can be enforced by the algorithm developer by calling the Kernels ``enforce_bc_type`` or ``enforce_operator_bc_type``, respectively.
+These kernels take a field or operator as input and apply boundary conditions.
 For example:

 ::

   call invoke( kernel_type(field1, field2),      &
+               enforce_bc_type(field1),          &
+	       kernel_with_op_type(field1, op1), &
-               enforce_bc_type(field1)      &
+	       enforce_operator_bc_type(op1)     &
              )

-The particular boundary conditions that are applied are not known by PSyclone, PSyclone simply recognises this kernel by its name and passes pre-specified dofmap and boundary_value arrays into its kernel implementation, the contents of which are set by the LFRic infrastructure.
+The particular boundary conditions that are applied are not known by PSyclone, PSyclone simply recognises these kernels by their names and passes pre-specified dofmap and boundary_value arrays into the kernel implementations, the contents of which are set by the LFRic infrastructure.

-There is one situation where boundary conditions are applied without the algorithm developer having to specify them explicitly.
-Boundary conditions are added automatically after a call to ``matrix_vector_type`` if the fields being passed into the call are on a vector function space (one of ``w1``, ``w2``, ``w2h`` or ``w2v``).
-This functionality was requested by the scientists to avoid having to write a large number of ``enforce_bc_type`` calls in the algorithm layer as ``matrix_vector_type`` may be used a large number of times in an algorithm.
+Up to and including version 1.3.2 of PSyclone, boundary conditions were applied automatically after a call to ``matrix_vector_type`` if the field arguments were on a vector function space (one of ``w1``, ``w2``, ``w2h`` or ``w2v``).
+With the subsequent introduction of the ability to apply boundary conditions to operators this functionality is no longer required and has been removed.

 Example ``eg4`` in the ``examples/dynamo`` directory includes a call to ``matrix_vector_type`` so can be used to see the boundary condition